aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 #### Recap

-We've done it!
 You should now be able to run the following in the console:

 ```javascript
   Store.getState(); //: returns default state object